kungfugo/BellDiagonalQudits.jl/paper/paper.md

 entanglement in several ways.
 From a general point of view, entangled Bell states are well accessible for powerful methods of entanglement and separability detection, leveraging their symmetries and geometric properties.
-It was shown in [@PoppACS; @PoppBoundEntComparison; @hiesmayr] that a significant share of the group of mixed Bell states related by Weyl transformations are bound entangled, offering a systematic way to generate and investigate those states with respect to the separability problem in different dimensions.
+It was shown in that a significant share of the group of mixed Bell states related by Weyl transformations are bound entangled [@PoppACS;@PoppBoundEntComparison;@hiesmayr], offering a systematic way to generate and investigate those states with respect to the separability problem in different dimensions.
 In addition to general methods applicable to any Bell diagonal state, `BellDiagonalQudits` provides features to generate the special symmetries of Bell